NaderEG/LightsOut/README.md

 # LightsOut

-LightsOut game and solver created for Introduction to Computing 2
+LightsOut game and solver uses Java Swing and the MVC model.
+Created as an assignment for Introduction to Computing 2.